-The Corporation operates in the mineral exploration sector, which implicitly involves a high degree of risk caused by limited chances of discovery of an economic deposit and eventual mine development.
+Although the Corporation does not engage in any mining operations, and therefore its risk exposure is limited to indirect operating risk exposure the Corporation does engage in exploration activity, which implicitly involves a high degree of risk caused by limited chances of discovery of an economic deposit and eventual mine development.
 The Corporation mitigates this risk by cost-sharing with exploration partners and by continuously evaluating the economic potential of each mineral property at every stage of its life cycle.
+Advanced exploration activity including drilling often carries higher safety, environmental and social impact risk and is typically not performed by